- What does morning sickness feel like?

 Try our homemade lemonade recipe (opens in new tab) made with still water to settle your stomach.

-GoodtoKnow user Angela said: 'Throughout my first trimester, I was being sick 6 or 7 times a day.
+Mum-of-two Angela says: 'Throughout my first trimester, I was being sick 6 or 7 times a day.
 I was about to be put on a drip when I discovered that drinking flat lemonade helped me keep down fluids and gave me some energy.
 It also made it easier to eat food without bringing it back up again.'

 Vitamins B6 and B12 can help, but you'll need to take the supplements from the start of your pregnancy for them to be effective.